-While on school grounds during the regular school day, students are prohibited from wearing clothing that exposes underwear or body parts in an indecent or vulgar manner or that disrupts the orderly learning environment.
 Any student who violates this specific policy of prohibited attire is subject to the following disciplinary actions:

-• For a first offense, a student shall be given a verbal warning and the school administrator shall call the student's parent or guardian.

-• For a second offense, the student is ineligible to participate in any extracurricular activity for a period of time not to exceed five (5) days and the school administrator shall meet with the student's parent or guardian.

-• For a third or subsequent offense, a student shall receive an in-school suspension pursuant to §1003.01(5), Florida Statutes for a period not to exceed three (3) days, the student is ineligible to participate in any extracurricular activity for a period not to exceed thirty (30) days, and the school administrator shall call the student's parent or guardian and send the parent or guardian a written letter regarding the student's in-school suspension and ineligibility to participate in extracurricular activities.
+- For a first offense, a student shall be given a verbal warning and the school principal shall call the student's parent or guardian. - For a second offense, the student is ineligible to participate in any extracurricular activity for a period of time not to exceed five (5) days and the school principal shall meet with the student's parent or guardian. - For a third or subsequent offense, a student shall receive an in-school suspension pursuant to §1003.01(5), Florida Statutes for a period not to exceed three (3) days, the student is ineligible to participate in any extracurricular activity for a period not to exceed thirty (30) days, and the school principal shall call the student's parent or guardian and send the parent or guardian a written letter regarding the student's in-school suspension and ineligibility to participate in extracurricular activities.

 Any interpretation of the dress code that is required of this policy shall be the responsibility of the principal of each school.
 The Superintendent is authorized to make the final decision regarding the interpretation, application and enforcement of this policy and to make certain that it is being uniformly applied and enforced at each of the schools within the District.

-The Superintendent can add uniform requirements based upon the unique needs of the population served at a school.
+The Superintendent can add dress code requirements based upon the unique needs of the population served at a school.

 Authority: §1001.41, Fla.
 Stat.
 Law Implemented: §§1001.43, 1006.07, Fla.
 Stat.
-History: New, June 12, 1989 Revised: July 24, 1997; November 17, 1998; June 13, 2001; January 25, 2006; September 13, 2006; April 25, 2007; September 12, 2007; June 24, 2009; January 13, 2010; July 14, 2010; September 13, 2011; November 22, 2011; April 9, 2013; May 14, 2013
+History: New, June 12, 1989 Revised: July 24, 1997; November 17, 1998; June 13, 2001; January 25, 2006; September 13, 2006; April 25, 2007; September 12, 2007; June 24, 2009; January 13, 2010; July 14, 2010; September 13, 2011; November 22, 2011; April 9, 2013; May 14, 2013; June 28, 2016 (without requirement of meeting - correct reference to School Advisory Council); September 27, 2016; July 30, 2019